|Calvin Prof Off to Cambridge

 A Calvin College philosophy professor has earned the chance to spend five weeks in England studying the seven deadly sins.

-Last summer she received a grant from the National Endowment for the Humanities which payed for her participation in a seminar at Darwin College at the University of Cambridge called "The Seven Deadly Sins as Cultural Constructions in the Middle Ages."
+Rebecca Konyndyk DeYoung received a grant from the National Endowment for the Humanities which will pay for her participation in a seminar at Darwin College at the University of Cambridge called "The Seven Deadly Sins as Cultural Constructions in the Middle Ages."

-That seminar gave her a chance to dig even deeper into a topic that she has made a passion since her Ph.D. days at the University of Notre Dame.
+For DeYoung the seminar, which will take place July 12 to August 13, will be a chance for her to dig even deeper into a topic that she has made a passion since her Ph.D. days at the University of Notre Dame.

 Giving to Calvin

 People at Calvin